AWS Bedrock with .NET: Getting Started

 1. Prerequisites

-- An AWS account with Bedrock access enabled.
+- AWS account with Bedrock access

-- .NET 9 SDK or later installed.
+aws configure - .NET 9 SDK or later

-- The following NuGet packages:
+- NuGet packages:

 2. Setting Up Your Project